valakuzhyk/cryptopals/journal.md

 ## Set 2
 ### Challenge 10: Implement CBC Mode
 After having already implemented ECB mode, this was quite trivial.
 The wikipedia page's image on how information flows made this a little more straightforward, as the wording for this challenge was not very clear at all.

+## Set 2
+### Challenge 11: Create a ECB/CBC oracle
+Again, this was quite trivial, since we have already talked about how to identify ECB.
+Especially when you have control over part of the plaintext, you can easily just send a repeating message, which would cause ECB to repeat as well (identical input blocks result in identical output blocks).

+## Set 2
+### Challenge 12: Byte-at-a-time ECB decrypt
+This is the start of what I think is really cool.
+How multiple pieces of the puzzle come together to completely bypass all of the work that went into making a code secure.
+To think that all of the math that has gone into AES (from my perspective is an impressive amount), is broken by comparing results for each letter.
+You are only as strong as your weakest link.
+Looking forward to implementing this, which again, should be quite straightforward.
+I'm a little sad they gave away the technique, but I guess that's not really the point of these challenges (at least, not as far as I have seen)